ko-build/ko/README.md

 particular application, you can run: `ko apply -f unit.yaml` to rapidly rebuild, repush, and redeploy their changes.

-`ko apply` will invoke `kubectl apply` under the covers, and therefore apply to whatever `kubectl` context is active.
+`ko apply` will invoke `kubectl apply` under the hood, and therefore apply to whatever `kubectl` context is active.

 ### `ko apply --watch` (EXPERIMENTAL)